 This kitchen is more residential in scope, although it is very large.
 The city did insist that they have a full sized grease trap but allowed residential vent hoods.
 We used a hand sink here to free up the other sinks for accessible requirements.
 In this kitchen, the diners actually flow into the kitchen so we have one set of islands for prep and one set of islands for serving.

 - Not a Kitchen?

 The defining piece of what makes a kitchen or a kitchenette is a fixed piece of cooking equipment like a range, a built-in oven, or a built-in microwave.
 Oddly enough a plug in microwave that sits on the counter is often not counted as a built-in piece of cooking equipment.
 Not being a kitchen can exempt you from the 50% storage requirements, though you still need to have 5% and at least 1 of each storage type accessible.
 A 'break room' with no cooking equipment does not have to meet the 50% storage room, but does require knee clearance under the sink.
 If the sink is for 'mixing drinks' only, you actually can classify it as a 'wet bar' (or coffee bar) which not does not require the 50% storage rule and does not require knee clearance.

 Of course, all of these issues should always be reviewed in advance with the authority having jurisdiction.
 Be proactive.
 Request your Architect or building professional address these issues in advance to avoid problems later.
-The questions about church kitchens and accessbility don't fit into neat categories so the local official may have to use discretion in determining what is are accessible, but still reasonable solutions.
+The questions about church kitchens and accessbility don't fit into neat categories so the local official may have to use discretion in determining accessible, but still reasonable solutions.